Copaxone: 7 things you should know

 - Injectable disease-modifying treatments, such as Copaxone but also interferon beta 1a and 1b, tend to only reduce relapse rates by about one-third and all have a similar impact on disease progression.

 - Copaxone is considered a long-term (life-long) treatment and should be administered for as long as it is effective or tolerated.

-- Copaxone has shown to significantly reduce the number of relapses in people with MS. 34 to 56% were relapse-free after two years.
+- Copaxone has been shown to significantly reduce the number of relapses in people with MS. 34 to 56% were relapse-free after two years.

 - Copaxone is available as a generic under the name glatiramer acetate and also Glatopa.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Injection site reactions, including redness, pain, itching, or lumps; nausea; heart palpitations; chest pain; infection; influenza; back pain; anxiety, shortness of breath; rash; and vasodilation are the most common side effects reported.
 Increased sweating, cough, gastroenteritis, rhinitis, bronchitis, fever, edema, lymphadenopathy, and vomiting may also occur.
 Many other adverse reactions have been documented and the 20 mg/mL injection is more likely to cause adverse effects. ln trials, approximately 5% of people taking Copaxone discontinued treatment because of an adverse reaction.